NFTMozaic/create-nft-app/docs/lesson-extra-2.md

 👉 Sign up at [pinata.cloud](https://pinata.cloud) (free tier available), then head to the [API Keys section](https://app.pinata.cloud/developers/api-keys) to generate an API key.

-Copy your JWT token and gateway URL—you’ll need them in the next step.
+Copy your JWT token and gateway URL—you'll need them in the next step.

 ## Installing the Pinata SDK